Learn here how to build a basic diet to achieve your goals

 - Build a completely new diet.

-There are several diet approaches, but how does one beginners guide let's try to keep things as simple as possible.
+There are several approaches to diet, but as it is a beginners guide we will try to keep things as simple as possible.

-These are very generic diets but can serve as a basis for comparison with yours.
+They are very generic diets but they can serve as a basis for comparison with yours.

-They may work for someone with 60kg and average metabolism but they won't work for someone with 90kg and fast metabolism, hence the importance of understanding HOW to build a diet for IT.
+They can be for someone with 60kg and average metabolism but they will not be for someone with 90kg and fast metabolism, hence the importance of understanding HOW to build a diet for IT.